REGA-RS/ERC721SmartToken/README.md

 RST / ETH Rate|0.12 ETH
 Payback ratio|50%

-After the crowdsurance coverage period is ended the token owner can recieve payback up to ```Payback ratio``` from the join amount if he/she did not recieved a paiment during the crowdsurance coverage period.
+After the crowdsurance coverage period is ended the token owner can recieve payback up to ```Payback ratio``` from the join amount if he/she did not recieved a payment during the crowdsurance coverage period.
 To get payback the owner must call the following function:
 ```solidity
  function getPayback(uint256 _id) public;
  ```